Law and Gospel

 Yet we must admit that Protestantism has always been seriously tempted toward antinomianism.
 This is not because there is anything inherently amiss in the doctrine of justification by faith; it is because there is something inherently wrong with human nature.
 "The carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be."
 Rom.
 8:7.
 An antinomian is simply a sinner—a man in rebellion against divine law (1 John 3:4).
 And every man, regenerate or unregenerate, is a sinner (antinomian) by nature (1 John 1:8).
 The crude forms of antinomianism, like the crude forms of legalism, are generally recognized for what they are by people who have a knowledge of the Bible.
 Yet antinomianism, like its opposite error, is able to dress itself up in the best evangelical attire.

-For instance, Paul emphatically declares that we are justified by faith "without works," or "without the deeds of the law" (Rom.
+For instance, Paul emphatically declares that we are justified and forgiven by faith "without works," or "without the deeds of the law" (Rom.
 4:5, 6; 3:28).
 Many will therefore declare, "Good works are not necessary for salvation," or, "Obedience to God's law is not necessary for justification."
 But such statements are clearly contrary to the Bible and to the great doctrine of justification by faith.
 They undermine the authority of God's law and turn the gospel into a sentimental platitude.

 God's Word must first come to man in the law before it comes in the gospel.
 Apart from the law, no one can understand or appreciate what Christ did for us.
 At the outset of his epistle to the Romans, the apostle declares, " . . . the doers of the law shall be justified."
 Rom.
 2:13.
 No man, absolutely no man, will be justified unless he brings to God an obedience which satisfies the law.
 When the rich young ruler inquired of Jesus, "What good thing shall I do, that I may have eternal life?"
 Jesus pointed him first to the law: "If thou wilt enter into life, keep the commandments" (Matt.
 19:16-20).
 And all through the Bible there are statements which promise life to the obedient, to the overcomers, to the commandment keepers, to those who do the will of God (Isa.
 1:19; Rev. 3:21;22:14;1 John 2:17).